Viorica Dăncilă: Prime Minister and aftermath

-On 17 January 2018, President of the Social Democratic Party Liviu Dragnea nominated Viorica Dăncilă as Romania's first female Prime Minister and the country's third head of government in a year.
+On 17 January 2018, President of the Social Democratic Party Liviu Dragnea nominated Viorica Dăncilă as Romania's first female prime minister and the country's third head of government in a year.
 Her predecessor, Mihai Tudose, resigned on 15 January after his own party withdrew its backing.
 President Klaus Iohannis accepted PSD's nomination and appointed Dăncilă as prime minister-designate in a move harshly criticized by his supporters and main opposition parties.
 Her cabinet received the vote of confidence from Parliament on 29 January.

 She was ousted as prime minister on 10 October 2019, following a vote of no confidence.
 She remained as a caretaker of the office until the formation of a new government.

-In March 2022, after an over 2-year brief break from politics, she announced her resignation from the PSD in order to become a member of a newly-founded (at the time) party, called the Nation People Together (NOI), of which she became president three month later.
+In March 2022, after an over 2-year brief break from politics, she announced her resignation from the PSD in order to become a member of a newly founded (at the time) party, called the Nation People Together (NOI), of which she became president three month later.

+Dăncilă joined Cristian Terheș' Romanian National Conservative Party in September 2024.

 Controversies

 In February 2018, Dăncilă was in center of a discrimination scandal.
-She catalogued as "autistic" the MEPs who "misinform the EU" with regard to changes to the justice laws.
+She catalogued the MEP's who "misinform the EU" with regard to changes to the justice laws as "autistic".
 Soon after, the Association of Parents of Children with Autism claimed that the use of the term "autistic" with a profoundly negative meaning in a political dispute is an offense to those with this condition.
 Moreover, the National Council for Combating Discrimination began the hearing procedures of Viorica Dăncilă for her perceived discriminatory comments.
-She later apologized for the statement and said that through the comparison she did not want to insult people with autism spectrum disorders.
+She later apologized for the statement and said that, through the comparison, she did not want to insult people with autism spectrum disorders.